Louis Costantini /

 Danielle Cerny /

-In a landscape where small and medium businesses (SMBs) represent the target of 43% of all data breaches and suffered losses exceeding $2.8 billion in 2020 alone, the need for cybersecurity readiness is starkly evident.
+Small and medium businesses (SMBs) are frequent targets of cyberattacks.
 While large firms maintain dedicated cybersecurity departments, budget constraints can hinder small businesses from doing the same.
 Thus, small businesses should empower themselves to handle cybersecurity whenever possible.

 Though we always recommend partnering with a managed service provider (MSP) to help augment internal resources, here are a few tips that you can use to help bolster your defense against cyberattacks.

-A 2023 study found that 68% of organizations in the United States and Europe experienced data loss due to unsecure printing.
+Roughly six in ten U.S. organizations (approximately 61%) have experienced data loss due to unsecure printing.
 Modern multi-functional printers (MFPs) offer a wide array of advanced productivity features to keep employees engaged and connect them to various business applications.
 Given their strategic importance in today’s workplace, how can we ensure MFPs have proper security measures in place so that they avoid becoming weak points that open doors to bad actors?
 Following are some steps Sharp has taken to address this.

 Danielle Cerny /

 Phishing remains one of the most common types of cybercrime according to the FBI's Internet Crime Report.
-Cybercriminals took advantage of our state of unrest and found ways to profit from our heightened dependence on technology.
-With $10.2 billion in profits, internet crime is a lucrative business to be in.
+According to a major academic study commissioned by Bromium, cybercriminals generate at least $1-1.5 trillion per year in illicit revenue globally.
 As cyber criminals get more savvy in the art of deception, these emails are getting harder to recognize.
 They are no longer desperate requests for money or a plea from an offshore prince.
 They are simple messages with a simple objective – to get you to click or respond.

 Email is a key that cyber criminals can use to comprise you or your employer’s sensitive data - and bank account.
 It’s time to for us to treat it as such by analyzing every email received to catch phishing attempts.
 After practice, it will become second nature.
 Here are a few tips to follow in order to take back our inboxes.